-So, you’re finally ready to start a family: You’ve checked all of the boxes that fit into your plan, whether that’s a committed relationship or secure finances (or both!).
+So, you’re finally ready to start a family: You’ve checked all the boxes that fit into your plan, whether that’s a committed relationship or secure finances (or both!).
 There's nothing left to do but try to conceive!

-Cut to about six months later, and your at-home pregnancy tests are still negative.
+Cut to six months later, your at-home pregnancy tests are still negative.
 The last thing you had on your TTC bingo card was infertility, but here we are.
 There’s no sugarcoating the fact that infertility sucks, but it is quite common.
 According to the Centers for Disease Control, 1 in 5 (19%) of married women are unable to get pregnant after one year of trying.
 Within this group, about 1 in 4 (26%) women have difficulty getting pregnant or carrying a pregnancy to term.

 If you think you’re dealing with infertility, the first step is to make an appointment with your healthcare provider to discuss your concerns.
 There are also a few specific warning signs you should look out for, whether you’re currently TTC or thinking about growing your family, that may help you determine the cause of your fertility struggles.